bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 Deploying
 ---------

+If you don't want use the directory way or you have no access to the filesystem of you |ivy-engine| you may have a look at the other :ref:`deployment ways<deployment>`

 Drop the file in the :ref:`deployment directory <ivy-yaml>`, the deployment will be started immediately if the Axon.ivy Engine is running.
 Otherwise, the